godotengine/godot-docs/classes/class_textserver.rst

 :ref:`String<class_String>` **tag_to_name**\ (\ tag\: :ref:`int<class_int>`\ ) |const| :ref:`🔗<class_TextServer_method_tag_to_name>`

-Converts OpenType tag to readable feature, variation, script, or language name.
+Converts the given OpenType tag to the readable name of a feature, variation, script, or language.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`